thoughtspot/dev-workshop/workshop.md

 2. Material UI
    - Type *@mui/material* into the dependecy page and select the corresponding package.
-   - Type *@emotion/react* into the dependecy page and select the corresponding package.
+   - Type *@emotion/react* and select
-   - Type *@emotion/styled* into the dependecy page and select the corresponding package.
+   - Type *@emotion/styled* and select

 3. React Router Dom
-   - Type *react
+   - Type *react-router-dom* and select

 ![14-codesandbox](images/14-codesandbox.gif)

 With your dependencies added, let's start by configuring the authentication to ThoughtSpot.

-Replace the contents of your App.js file with:
+4. Replace the contents of your App.js file with:

 ```React
 import React from "react";